Sasabmeg/FOnline-BraveNewWorld/README.md

 Well, in case you are new to git and have trouble getting all parts together, here are some snapshots:

-2023-06-01 Spearfishing test: use latest below 2024-03-25 Car Tracker and Hub Parkinglot test: use laterst below 2024-05-22 Tragic the Garnering Collectible test: https://www.dropbox.com/scl/fi/7mp20mp4ot31mm9cqo7y0/FOClassic_BNW_Tragic1_2024_05_22.zip?rlkey=l13wby6hn01jf824fx4o819ex&st=inyf1izs&dl=0
+2023-06-01 Spearfishing test: use latest below<br>
+2024-03-25 Car Tracker and Hub Parkinglot test: use laterst below<br>
+2024-05-22 Tragic the Garnering Collectible test: https://www.dropbox.com/scl/fi/7mp20mp4ot31mm9cqo7y0/FOClassic_BNW_Tragic1_2024_05_22.zip?rlkey=l13wby6hn01jf824fx4o819ex&st=inyf1izs&dl=0

 You can use Username: qwer3 Password: asdf to test Tragic.
-Admin access is as usual: ~getaccess admin admin
+Admin access is as usual: ~getaccess admin admin<br>

-Working versions or ones that need testing may be added later, periodaically, but should not count on them.
+Working versions or ones that need testing may be added later, periodaically, but should not count on them.<br>